• Skip to main content

 Cookies:

-• 2 tbsp Peanut butter, Smooth
+• 2 tablespoon Peanut butter Smooth

-• 2.5 tbsp Brown sugar
+• 2.5 tablespoon Brown sugar

-• 1 Egg yolk, From large egg, Don't use whole egg
+• 1 Egg yolk From large egg, Don't use whole egg

-• 1/2 tsp Vanilla extract
+• ½ teaspoon Vanilla extract

-• 4 tbsp All-purpose flour
+• 4 tablespoon All-purpose flour

-• 1/4 tsp Baking soda
+• ¼ teaspoon Baking soda

 Topping (Optional)

-• 1/2 cup Chocolate ganache,
+• ½ cup Chocolate ganache

-• 2 tbsp Shredded coconut
+• 2 tablespoon Shredded coconut

 Instructions